arumoy-shome/dotfiles/README.md

 9. Use `topic/_init#delete` to undo `topic/_init#install`.
 In essence, `install` & `delete` must only contain one off actions that cannot be executed multiple times.
 10. Finally, `test` is a topic for testing.
 Use this to test out scripts before running scripts on actual files!

+## Updating

+Use `git pull --recusive-submodules` to update repo along with all submodules.
+To update just the submodules use `git submodule update --remote --merge --jobs 8`.

 ## License ##

 This project is open sourced and free to use under the [MIT license](LICENSE.md).